-I am a co-convenor of the White Rose International History & International Relations Research Seminar Series 2018/19.
+I was co-convenor of the White Rose International History & International Relations Research Seminar Series 2018/19.
 The series funds PGRs and ECRs to present works in progress at regular research seminars at the Universities of Leeds and York.
 It aims to foster an inter-disciplinary network between visiting speakers, the organisers and attendees that goes beyond the White Rose institutions.
 The 2018/19 series will host speakers both from across the UK and abroad, including Germany, Sweden, Switzerland, Russia and Israel.
 (WRoCAH-funded SLF project)

 - 'Britain and the Continuation of Non-Intervention in Spain, 1939–1940', British International History Group 30th Annual Conference (Exeter, UK, August 2018).